Golden Gate to Ancient Rus'. VI

 What objects, things, structures told us about the life of the people of Ancient Rus'?

-What do we call it? (monuments of culture)
+What do we call it? (cultural monuments)

 What is the Cyrillic alphabet, and who invented it?